People

 Founder & Partner

-Simon has been working with organisations on their EDI policies and practices in this capacity since 2015.
+Simon has been working with organisations on their diversity and inclusion policies and practices in this capacity since 2010.
 In 2022, HR magazine placed him second in their list of ‘most original thinkers in diversity’ .
 In the same year his book, ‘The Power of Difference’ was published by Kogan Page and won the Chartered Management Institute book of the year.

 Alongside his commitment to Diversity by Design, Simon remains a sought-after journalist and broadcaster, writing extensively on equality, social policy, politics, the arts, and culture.
-He currently writes regularly in Sunday Times Business.
-He also co-hosts the Fearless Diversity podcast.
+He currently writes regularly in Sunday Times Business and also co-hosts the Fearless Diversity podcast.

-Simon also brings huge personal insight and professional credibility to the table.
+Simon brings huge personal insight and professional credibility to the table.

 In 1989, he was one of the six original founders of Stonewall, which transformed the face of gay rights.
 He also has wide-ranging experience in governance and organisational change across the public and private sectors and currently serves on the Boards of the Hexagon Housing and PowerfulWomen